-A Delaware (DE) Lease Agreement is a legally binding document between a landlord and a tenant, written in accordance with Delaware’s landlord-tenant laws.
-The landlord agrees to rent all (or a portion of) their property to a tenant for a fee, and the tenant agrees to the lease agreement’s terms and conditions.
+A Delaware lease agreement is a legally binding document between a landlord and a tenant, written in compliance with the state’s landlord-tenant laws.
+The landlord agrees to rent all (or a portion of) the residential property for a fee, and in return, the tenant agrees to the terms and conditions upon signing the document.

-- A landlord must provide two days’ advance notice to the tenant before entering the rental property. (§ 5509)
+Landlords must provide at least 48 hours advance notice to the tenant before entering the rental property (§ 5509).

 Below is an example of a free Delaware lease agreement template that you can download in PDF or Word format.